 An SCS Request frame sent by a non-AP STA affiliated with a non-AP MLD to the AP of an AP MLD that contains a QoS Characteristics element in which the Direction subfield is set to uplink or downlink or one that does not contain a QoS Characteristics element is interpreted as a request for creation of an SCS stream that applies at the MLD level.

 If the SCS Descriptor element contains a QoS Characteristics element in which the Direction subfield is equal to downlink, then the TCLAS Elements field shall be included in the SCS Descriptor element and the TCLAS Processing Element field may be included in the SCS Descriptor element.
-The TCLAS Elements and the TCLAS Processing Element fields, if present, describes the traffic classification the non-AP STA requests the AP to apply to the corresponding stream.
+The TCLAS Elements and the TCLAS Processing Element fields, if present, describe(#10432) the traffic classification the non-AP STA requests the AP to apply to the corresponding stream.

 An SCS Descriptor element contained in an SCS Request frame in which the QoS Characteristics subelement is present and the Direction subfield in the QoS Characteristics element is equal to direct link or uplink shall not contain the TCLAS Elements and the TCLAS Processing Element fields.